 Estate planning is the process of creating legal documents and arrangements that dictate the transfer of your assets to beneficiaries when you die.
 If you have assets that you want to pass down (real estate property, personal belongings, money, etc.), you need a legally valid estate plan in place, or else state law will dictate how your assets are distributed.
 Wills and trusts are two of the most common estate planning tools.
 They serve similar purposes but can be used to achieve different goals.
-At Wood & Rabil, LLP, you can partner with a wills and trust attorney to create a personalized plan based on your unique needs and objectives.
+At B. Jeffrey Wood, Attorney at Law, you can partner with a wills and trust attorney to create a personalized plan based on your unique needs and objectives.

 Committed to Excellence

 Do I Need a Will or a Trust?

 Wills: Your last will and testament is a legally enforceable document that allows you to state your wishes regarding the distribution of your assets after your death.
 It also allows you to name a legal guardian to look after your minor child if you are to die before they reach adulthood.
 Wills can be updated or revoked at any time during your life.
 Assets in a will must go through probate in order to be transferred to beneficiaries legally.
 A will lawyer can provide you with more information.